r-agni/EECSc106aFinal/Tello/ALGORITHMS.md

 This system combines multiple algorithms for robust autonomous navigation:

+- **Efficient line generation** using Bresenham's algorithm for integer-precision waypoints
 - **Real-time perception** via YOLOv8 and pinhole distance estimation
-- **Intelligent planning** using RRT path generation
+- **Simple planning** using linear interpolation for straight-line paths
 - **Reactive avoidance** with mathematically balanced maneuvers
-- **Precise control** through PID feedback loops
+- **Precise control** through PID feedback loops for ±10cm landing accuracy
 - **Continuous tracking** via dead reckoning with IMU fusion

-Each algorithm is optimized for the Tello's constraints (limited compute, battery, sensors) while maintaining safety and reliability.
+Each algorithm is carefully chosen and optimized for the Tello's constraints (limited compute, battery, sensors) while maintaining safety and reliability.
+The rationale sections explain why each algorithm was selected over alternatives, providing transparency in design decisions.